whtowbin/FTIR_OMNIC_MAP_Reader/README.md

  map = omnic.Load_Omnic_Map(map_path)
  ```

- The map should contain the three main attributes
+ The map is an xarray [dataset](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html) object.
+It should contain the three main attributes
    - data_vars: This is all of the spectra in the map
-   - coords: These are the spatial and spectral coordiantes of the map
+   - coords: These are the spatial and spectral coordinates of the map
    - attrs: this is all of the meta data reported in the .MAP file

- You can export this data to other formats if you find those easier to work with.
+If you are unfamiliar with recommend looking at the xarray [tutorial](https://tutorial.xarray.dev/overview/xarray-in-45-min)

+The main benefit of xarray is that it is straightforward to reference the data by spatial and spectral coordinates in the appropriate units.
+If you choose not to use it you should be able to access the underlying data as numpy arrays.

 I eventually hope to provide further guidance for processing the map files efficiently using xarray.

 ## License